JoshMorrison99/url-based-nuclei-templates/README.md

 ## blind-xss
 This template is used to spray for detect blind xss.
 You can use a website like `xss.report` to check if your payload fired or not.
 If you use this template make sure to replace the payloads with your `xss.report` URL.
 I don't want to report your findings :wink:

+## redirect
+This template is used for finding open redirects.
+It is similar to the one in the nuclei fuzzing repository but this template will fuzz for open redirect only on the URL given (this is because I perform parameter mining before I feed URLs to templates).
+This template also has a few common open redirect bypasses.